Little Arduino Robot Hand

 The metallic hand looks a bit cooler — in a Terminator way — like an exoskeleton.
 It has full wrist rotation and wrist flexion/extension movement, along with finger splaying/adduction (although I never finished that function).

-I am now working on version 3, made mostly of 3D printed parts, and using linear actuators I designed myself and am currently configuring.
-It is much more efficient, precise, and compliant, and the pipe dream is to make an inexpensive, capable, and modular mechatronics kit for kids and hobbyists.
+I'm looking at working on a version 3, made mostly of 3D printed parts, and using linear actuators I'll design myself.
+It should be much more efficient, precise, and complian.
+The pipe dream is to make an inexpensive, capable, and modular mechatronics kit for kids and hobbyists.

 If that works out, and as the design improves, my ultimate vision is to make affordable, easily customized prosthetics for lower limb amputees.
 SV